Integration of Engee with equipment

 Working with RITM in Engee allows:

-• Compile and run models in different modes (Standalone or External);
+Compile and run models in different modes (independent or interactive);

-• Obtain information about memory consumption by the model and output execution logs.
+Get information about memory consumption of the model and output execution logs.